 We now know that nitric oxide can boost health in even more ways.

 Today, supplements that raise nitric oxide levels are very popular.
-The interesting thing — you can’t take nitric oxide pills (there’s really no such thing!), but you can take supplements that contain ingredients that your body uses to produce nitric oxide.
+The interesting thing — you can’t take nitric oxide pills, but you can take supplements that contain ingredients that your body uses to produce nitric oxide.

 What Is Nitric Oxide?